Scaling laws in the stellar mass distribution and the transition to homogeneity: Scaling, fractality and homogeneity in galaxy surveys

-Let us begin with some general considerations about scaling and homogeneity in redshift surveys, and, in particular, let us consider how to calculate the scale of the transition to homogeneity.
+It is pertinent to begin with some general considerations about scaling and homogeneity in galaxy surveys, and, in particular, about how to characterize fractality and how to determine the scale of transition to homogeneity.
+Let us assume that we can obtain the three-dimensional stellar mass distribution, which requires a redshift survey with galaxy stellar masses and the construction of volume limited samples.